-“Given the nature of the deployments and some of the background information we are discovering, he should not face the death penalty,” said Emma Scanlan, one of Bales’ defense attorneys.
-“That’s not an appropriate possible punishment for him.”
+"Given the nature of the deployments and some of the background information we are discovering, he should not face the death penalty, " Emma Scanlan, one of Bales' defense attorneys, said last year.
+"That's not an appropriate possible punishment for him."

-Russell’s attorney argues that behavioral health specialists in Iraq mistreated Russell when he turned to them for help, once dressing him down and another time making light of his distress.
+Russell's attorney argued that behavioral health specialists in Iraq mistreated Russell when he turned to them for help, once dressing him down and another time making light of his distress.

 At the time, Russell was serving with a Germany-based combat engineer unit that was attached to a Lewis-McChord brigade.
-He was not stationed at Lewis-McChord at any time, and is only being prosecuted here because his chain of command is based here.
+He was not stationed at Lewis-McChord at any time, and was only prosecuted here because his chain of command is based here.

 Russell's unit sent him to a clinic on May 8, 2009, following six days of mood swings and paranoia.
 At the clinic, a major chose to make an example of Russell in front of a captain whom she regarded as too soft with patients, according to legal documents.

 The captain remembered Russell's first visit to the clinic as "aggressive and hostile" because of the major's tough questioning, according to court testimony quoted in case documents.

 Russell's follow-up visits to the clinic became even more argumentative.
 His condition worsened noticeably to the soldiers in his unit on May 10.